miguelcoria94/readme-for-listenup/README.md

  ## Podcasts

  Listenup's entire purpose is to allow users to catalog and organize podcasts.
 Each podcast has a title, hostname, publisher, cover image, and description attached to it.
- Users are able to add these podcast to a premade playlist, leave a rating and leave a review.
+ Users are able to add/remove these podcasts to premade playlist, leave a rating and leave a review.
 Each podcast page also has a link that takes them directly to spotify or apple.
 [CHECK IT OUT](https://github.com/jamestlee513/listen-up/blob/main/routes/podcasts.js)

  ![user auth gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/ezgif.com-gif-maker%20(3).gif)